Vincent J. Foley

 Vincent J. Foley is a New York attorney in Holland & Knight's Maritime Practice Group.
-He has advised clients on a wide variety of transportation, maritime, intermodal and logistics contracts.
-Mr. Foley has represented clients in high-profile marine casualty litigation and arbitration of charter-party disputes, and he has experience with vessel regulations, environmental liabilities, oil spills, limitation of liability, salvage and general average issues.
+Mr. Foley advises clients on a wide variety of transportation, maritime, intermodal and logistics contracts.
+He represents clients in high-profile marine casualty litigation and arbitration of charter-party disputes, and he has experience with vessel regulations, environmental liabilities, oil spills, limitation of liability, salvage and general average issues.

-Mr. Foley has represented clients at U.S. Coast Guard hearings and conducted shipboard investigations.
-He has prosecuted claims and defended clients in federal litigation matters, including handling appeals in the various circuits of the U.S. Court of Appeals.
+Mr. Foley represents clients in U.S. Coast Guard Marine Board of Investigation hearings involving marine casualties and oil pollution events, including investigations of shipboard practices involving the International Convention for the Prevention of Pollution from Ships (MARPOL) violations and the Act to Prevent Pollution from Ships (APPS).
+Mr. Foley also advises clients in connection with joint investigations by the U.S. Coast Guard and other flag state authorities for international casualties.
+He has prosecuted claims and defended clients in federal litigation matters, including handling trials at the district court level and appeals in the various circuits of the U.S. Court of Appeals.
 He regularly advises vessel owners, charterers, cargo interests and their insurers and protection & indemnity clubs, and notably was selected for and served as an arbitrator in a London arbitration.

 In the aftermath of the Deepwater Horizon Gulf Coast oil spill (May 2010), Mr. Foley testified before the U.S. Congress, House of Representatives and Committee on the Judiciary, as an industry expert on the OPA 90 oil spill compensation and liability scheme (See "Legal Liability Issues Surrounding the Gulf Coast Oil Disaster," page 114, Mr. Foley's testimony).
 He also has negotiated long-term time charters, modification and ship construction and repair agreements, as well as participated in development of an offshore oil spill emergency response system.